All Episodes

 She should do that.

-She should, in my opinion, as I repeatedly told the court, be censured under this rule for bringing forth all this bullshit from Fucktard Corey Good.
+She should, in my opinion, as I repeatedly told the court, be censured under this rule for bringing forth all this bullshit from fucktard Corey Good.

-Um I doubt that'll ever happen.
+I doubt that'll ever happen.

-The courts are in a weird position with fucktards like Corey and and stupid attorneys that he hires.
+The courts are in a weird position with fucktards like Corey and stupid attorneys that he hires.

-Um anyway, so we now know it's channeled, we now know it's all horseshit, that none of that crap happened, so now there's all kinds of questions.
+We now know it's all horseshit, that none of that crap happened.

 What about all the other people that stole his material?